-MPERS provides a \$5,000 death benefit for a designated beneficiary(ies) of members who retire from service or elect work-related disability benefits.
-Members who die while on terminated vested status or long-term disability status do not qualify for this benefit.
+benefits.
+Members who die while on terminated qualify for this benefit.
 Long-term disability recipients who retire on or after September 28, 1985 are eligible to receive this benefit.

 Purchase of Service

 Military: Prior to retirement, qualifying members may purchase up to a maximum of 4 years military service that includes active service, and/or active and inactive duty training from which they were honorably discharged.
 All months the member is eligible for must be purchased.
 This service credit can be used to satisfy the vesting requirement.
 Periods of military service cannot coincide with employment in a state agency.